What Happens When Your Home Insurance Company Goes Bankrupt or Insolvent

 Receivership ordered State court places insurer under regulatory control Immediate

-Policy cancellation notice Active policies are canceled — typically within 30 days You have ~15–30 days to find new coverage
+Policy cancellation notice Active policies are canceled, typically within 30 days 15 to 30 days to find new coverage

 Guaranty association steps in State guaranty fund takes over covered claims Begins after liquidation order

-Assets collected Insurer's assets are gathered to pay claims Ongoing — can take months to years
+Assets collected Insurer's assets are gathered to pay claims Ongoing, months to years

 Claims paid Valid claims paid up to state limits Months to potentially years